Sunday, August 28, 2011

-I don't normally wear lipstick with shimmer, but I could not stop myself from buying Laura Mercier's Shimmer Lip Colour in Amaretto ($22).
+I don't normally wear lipstick with shimmer, but I was drawn to Laura Mercier's Shimmer Lip Colour in Amaretto ($22).

 Sometimes I dab a bit on my cheekbones and eyelids--I just wish it contained more plum than bronze, as it leans a little too closely to rust for my cool coloring.

 This is a full-coverage lipstick, but the texture is incredibly silky, and lightweight.
 The fact that you can buy 4 grams for $22 makes it an outstanding value, especially when many of its competitors are far more costly and weigh in at 3.5 grams or less.
 This is lipstick that feels like skincare.